A

 Reps & Warranties

-Renewal Clause: Auto renewal vs Manual
+Renewal: Auto Renewal vs Manual

 A clause in a contract that allows the parties to renew the agreement for an additional period.
 The renewal clause may specify the terms and conditions of the renewal or may require the parties to renegotiate the terms.